Interview with kvetcch

 May 7, 2024

-Interview with Kvetcch
+Interview with kvetcch

-Since 2023, Kvetcch has been posting AI generated creations to some 3,000 followers on Instagram, blending surreal landscapes with warped portraiture and neon splashes of color.
+Since 2023, vetcch has been posting AI generated creations to some 3,000 followers on Instagram, blending surreal landscapes with warped portraiture and neon splashes of color.
 His artworks (which he humbly describes as pictures) evoke David Hockney with a sinister edge, Edward Hopper in a parallel, distorted universe.
 They span many genres and themes but they all have one thing in common; a clearly visible love for the peculiar which imbues each piece with a sense of humor, an irreverent point of view.

 We were curious to hear how he got started and what he hopes to do next, as well as get his take on the current digital landscape and emerging technologies.
 We met in the morning over video call, a few hours before his shift at his full time job.
 As his Warsaw apartment flickers into view, we find a chatty subject who is more than happy to delve into each topic, his passion and enthusiasm for the creative process shining through.